michaeldmcqueen/resources.gmt.com-website/_staffing_resources/summer-staff/program-leader.md

 * Present all morning and evening programs at camp, following the provided script, with energy, excellence, and professionalism
 * Set up program area (lights, sound, projector) and work with the project leader to double-check media equipment, lyrics, props, and cues before each program
 * Run drama team rehearsals, working with this team to ensure quality additions to the program
-* Visit project sites to encourage crews and take photos
+* Visit project sites to encourage crews
+* Organize and lead downtime fun activities with campers
 * Train, lead, and support volunteer(s) as they assist with program
 * Support fellow summer staff and assist in other areas of camp to deliver an unforgettable mission trip experience for all participants